-Have you every wondered why life seems so different at times?
-Anything new, anything that activates an old memory that was bad, any physical pain or ingestion of food, drugs, toxins of any kind can cause stress.
+Have you ever wondered why life seems so different at times?
+Anything new, anything that activates an old, bad memory, any physical pain, or ingestion of food, drugs, or toxins of any kind can cause stress.

 Once in stress, the only part of the brain that gives us any hope of taking charge of our lives, the prefrontal cortex, goes offline.
-It relinquishes control of our thoughts, emotions, and behaviors to the lower brain, the more extreme brain, even the reptilian brain.
+It relinquishes control of our thoughts, emotions, and behaviors to the lower brain, the more extreme reptilian brain.

-Even knowing that the brain is always changing which brain areas is in charge can help.
+Even knowing that the brain is always changing the brain area in charge can help.
 It's reassuring to know that the brain is very dynamic.
 When the reptile starts being snappish and the prefrontal cortex shrugs and lets go of conscious control, I'm not a little crazy.
 I'm just human, and that's what human brains do!

 Hmmmmm. . . . that means it's perfectly normal to act like a reptile at times, and other times, when the thinking brain is in charge, to magically turn into the most sensitive, loving, and wise human being . . . that explains a lot!

 Stress happens and the reptile takes charge

 That brain-based approach helped me yesterday when without notice I found that I needed to go to Texas for a month.
 I had all these plans lined up for myself: some taping today for the new EBT app, and maybe even some swimming.
 Also, Walt and my two sons had treated me by sponsoring a horse, a childhood dream of mine, made possible by an old friend whose friend had passed away, leaving behind her horse Isabella, who needed some love and connection.
 What fun!